hmatyschok/netcan/README.md

   (c) PHILIPS is a registered trademark of Koninklijke Philips N.V.

+  (d) BOSCH is a registered trademark of Robert Bosch GmbH.

-  (d) Don't use this software on production systems!
+  (e) Don't use this software on production systems!

 Additional information about contacting
 ---------------------------------------